Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+- Added support for EC Electrical conductivity sensors
+- Extended Help with new implementation

 ### 2.2.0 (2023-08-02)
 - Several Bugfixes in Pump implementation
 - adjusted readme.md